knightr1d3r007/DIY_ESP32_Marauder/README.md

 6.- Reset yout board, ESP_maruder should boot and show the logo.
 The DIY_ESP32_Marauder is ready to roll.

+Notes:
+- Battery (5V) and power switch are optional.
-Just in case: If the TFT display is not responsive or a bit out of calibration.
+- If the TFT display is not responsive or a bit out of calibration.
 Then, once again repeat the flashing process this time using the official firmware for the "Marauder_v6" (_new_hardware.bin/_v6.bin).